 "Conscious parenting is a game changer because it doesn't try to change the child, just ourselves as parents.
 It holds that once the parent creates the right conditions, the child will naturally evolve toward higher consciousness. " Dr. Shefali Tsabary

 Sleep solutions are based on the latest parenting research in neuroscience, biology, and attachment.
 Blending the science of sleep with emotional concepts isn't always easy.
 The goal is to create positive associations with sleep as opposed to stressful ones.
 The focus is always on building connected relationships, balancing emotions and providing loving limits, using scafolding and social-emotional learning concepts to solve the root of the problem.
 Sleep is the result of many internal and external factors, beyond night time parenting strategies we need to look at the whole picture and find the balance.

 Many of my mentors, and teachers are listed below.
-They are the all experts in parenting and leaders in this movement.
+These are the leading experts in parenting and innovators in this movement.

 - Dr. Daniel Seigel,

 - Dr. Laura Markham,

 "Hi Shawnee!
 I just wanted to let you know that not only did S. completely SKIP the 8 month sleep regression, but we traveled on 2 separate occasions this summer for a full week each time and had zero issues returning home.
 AND she's now 19 months old and no sign of the 18 month sleep regression.
 I'm so amazed.
 She got 8 teeth without nighttime waking.
 Learned to walk.
 Started to say words.
 Dropped a nap.
 All these huge developmental leaps and slept through them all.
 You helped me instill the most wonderful sleep habits!!!
 She sleeps 11 hours every night and naps for 2 hours each day.
 Anyway thought I'd let you know you worked wonders.
 In the past 14 months she's required my nighttime assistance less than 10 times.
 A true miracle!"
 Thanks you so much -R. Levy